Classic Car Registration by State (2026)

 Antique vs collector vs vintage vs historic plates

-Terminology is not standardized.
-The same physical car can be plated under three different names depending on where it lives.
-Antique is the most common term and usually carries strictest use restrictions.
+None of these terms mean the same thing from one DMV to the next.
+Drive the identical car across a few state lines and it can wear three different plate names.
+Antique shows up most often, and it usually comes with the tightest use restrictions.
 Collector or classic plates often allow broader use.
 Vintage plates in some states are the original year-of-manufacture license plate the car wore when new, reissued and registered to current VIN.

 Year-of-manufacture plates are accepted in 35 states as of 2026, including all six New England states, Michigan, Ohio, Montana, and California.
 Maine and New Hampshire are the most permissive.